Prepare to upgrade

 CLI changes

-You must upgrade glooctl before you upgrade Gloo Edge.
-Because glooctl can create resources in your cluster, such as with glooctl add route, you might have errors in Gloo Edge if you create resources with an older version of glooctl.
+You must upgrade glooctl before you upgrade Gloo Gateway.
+Because glooctl can create resources in your cluster, such as with glooctl add route, you might have errors in Gloo Gateway if you create resources with an older version of glooctl.

 Frequently-asked questions